Payment Gateway Questions & Answers

 And here are some facts ....

-It is roughly estimated that between 85% and 90% of the worlds credit card and identity theft can be either directly or indirectly attributed to data being compromised (hacked into, stolen, copied etc.) when permanently stored within databases, storage devices, on internet networks or on similar internet connected systems.
+The overwhelming majority of the worlds credit card and identity data theft can be either directly or indirectly attributed to data being compromised (hacked into, stolen, copied etc.) when permanently and electronically stored within databases, storage devices, on servers, on networks or on similar internet connected systems.

-However, it is roughly estimated that around 2% (some statistic organisations suggest this is actually well under 1%) of credit card theft can be attributed to credit card details being physically stolen when in the sole physical possession of the official bank approved merchant account owner, i.e., when processing is done offline well away from the open internet and any internet connected storage device, system or network.
+However, only a very small proportion of credit card data theft can be attributed to credit card details actually being physically stolen when in the sole physical possession of the official bank approved merchant facility owner, i.e., when processing is done offline well away from the risks of the open internet.

-So, you tell us, as far as actual physical credit card data security is concerned, would you yourself be happy with your own private credit card and identity details being permanently stored online somewhere (perhaps at multiple locations) within the online payment gateway's systems or would you prefer your details be ONLY with the official bank approved merchant account owner well away from the internet?
+So, you tell us, as far as actual physical credit card data security is concerned, would you yourself be happy with your own private and highly confidential credit card and identity details being permanently stored electronically somewhere (perhaps at multiple locations) within the online payment gateway's systems where you may not even be allowed to get them removed, or would you prefer your details be only with the official bank approved merchant facility owner just like when handing your card to the merchant in person and where your credit card details will not even exist anywhere once the charge is performed?

 Q. Do you integrate your gateway into my shopping cart?

 A. Depends which one.
-For osCommerce, Zen Cart and Joomla's VirtualMart, yes we will do professional integration for you as a courtesy.
-Shopping cart developers are the only ones that know their own programming code, therefore, it is really up to them to create a module that works with their code.
+For osCommerce and Zen Cart yes we will do professional integration for you as a courtesy.
+Shopping cart developers are the only ones who know their own programming code, therefore, it is really up to them to create a module that works with their own software code.
 However, where ever possible e-Path technicians will always assist.

 Q. Do I share a secure payment page with everyone else?